What are fog lights and when should you use them?

 Using your high beams in these conditions can actually reduce your visibility as the bright light reflects off the fog or mist, making it even harder to see ahead.

-This is because incorrect use of fog lights can dazzle or blind road users, while rear fog lights can obscure your brake lights.
-The general rule is that you should only use them when you cannot see more than 100 metres ahead, this also applies to headlights.
-The highway code also states that you must switch both front and rear fog lights off when visibility improves.
+This is because incorrect use of fog lights can dazzle road users, while rear fog lights can obscure your brake lights.
+The general rule is that you should only use them when you cannot see more than 100 metres ahead.
+The Highway Code also states that you must switch both front and rear fog lights off when visibility improves.

-Rear fog lights should always be switched on whenever visibility is poor, they are there to alert other road users of your presence, not just to give you a clearer view of what’s behind you.
+Rear fog lights should always be switched on whenever visibility is poor, they are there to alert other road users of your presence.

 How do I turn my fog lights on?